How to Select, Monitor, & Optimise Ecommerce Supply Chain KPIs (+ Top Metrics)

 There are plenty of supply chain KPIs that can help you understand your supply chain performance.
 While you may want to pay special attention to particular metrics depending on your business’s goals, there are some key metrics that almost every business cares about.

-Here are five supply chain metrics that every ecommerce business needs to track.
+Here are the supply chain metrics that every ecommerce business needs to track.

 On-time delivery